“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 Before picking one side over the other, you must determine the overall quality of the proposed classes on each site and whether they are worth your time and offer value.
 This is especially true for Udemy, as there is no option to preview the course before purchasing it.

-Here, I will go over the essentials of the course that would determine its quality and value; instructors, pace, course length, and structure.
+Here, I will go over the essentials of the course that would determine its high quality education, and value; instructors, pace, course length, and structure.

 - The video course material is divided into short lessons that form a whole course to help you grasp ideas easily.